 Correct Answer: C

-6. Systematic description of life forms led to the development of:
+8. Systematic and monumental description of life forms led to the development of:

 Correct Answer: C